 This year has presented many challenges for your Cooperative and for you, our member-owner; we understand the hardships many of you are facing.
 We would like to help you get back on track and avoid having your electric bill increase further.

 REC was recently awarded federal Coronavirus Relief Funds to assist our member-owners who have fallen behind on their electric bill payments from March 1, 2020 through October 31, 2020 due to an economic hardship caused by the pandemic.
-Eligible member-owners were notified in December 2020.
-If you received a notification indicating you are eligible for Coronavirus Relief Funds, you must complete all fields in the application below.
+Eligible member-owners were notified in December 2020, and all funds have been awarded.

 Currently, there is a moratorium in effect for residential utility disconnections, pursuant to House Bill 5005, officially known as the Commonwealth of Virginia Budget, Section 4-14, Enactment 7(a), as of November 18, 2020.
 This moratorium will continue until the State Corporation Commission (SCC) issues an order exempting the Cooperative from the moratorium, the Governor determines it is unnecessary, or until 60 days after the public health emergency ends.
 The moratorium on nonresidential disconnections has ended.
 Ordinarily, you will be notified by mail prior to any disconnection.

 The moratorium does not mean amounts due for electric bills are being waived or forgiven.
 The balance shown on your bill is still due, however, residential electric service will not be disconnected for charges or fees unpaid during the period of the COVID-19 pandemic public health emergency.
 Your Cooperative’s member service representatives are available to work with you to create a manageable COVID-19 relief repayment plan if your account is 30 or more days past due.
 Here are some steps you can take to get started: